tendermint/tendermint/spec/abci++/abci++_tmint_expected_behavior_002_draft.md

 * In recovery mode, Tendermint first calls `Info` to know from which height it needs to replay decisions to the Application.
 To replay a decision, Tendermint simply calls `FinalizeBlock` with the decided block at that height.
-After this, Tendermint enters nomal consensus execution: zero or more consensus heights.
+After this, Tendermint enters nomal consensus execution.

 >```abnf
->recovery            = info *consensus-replay *consensus-height
+>recovery            = info *consensus-replay consensus-exec
 >consensus-replay    = decide
+>```

+* The non-terminal `consensus-exec` is a key point in this grammar.
+It is an infinite sequence of consensus heights.
+The grammar is thus an [omega-grammar](https://dl.acm.org/doi/10.5555/2361476.2361481), since it produces infinite sequences of terminals (i.e., the API calls).

+>```abnf
+>consensus-exec      = (inf)consensus-height
 >```

 * A consensus height consists of zero or more rounds before deciding via a call to `FinalizeBlock`.